samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 # Introduction

 Authenticated encryption with associated data (AEAD) schemes provide confidentiality and authenticity.
 For a long time, these two properties have been considered sufficient for security.
-However, research has revealed that if an attacker can control which key is used for decryption, these properties are not enough.
+However, research has revealed that if keys can be adversarial, these properties are not enough.
 Instead, AEADs also need to be committing, meaning the ciphertext is a binding commitment of the encryption key and message.
-This notion is fundamentally about collision resistance.
+This requires collision resistance.

 A limitation of many existing AEAD schemes, such as AES-GCM {{!RFC5116}} and ChaCha20-Poly1305 {{!RFC8439}}, is that they are not key- or message-committing.
 This means it is possible for authentication to pass for multiple different keys.
 Thus, a ciphertext can be successfully decrypted to different plaintexts {{ADGKLS22}}.
 Furthermore, an attacker who knows the encryption key can find different messages that lead to the same authentication tag.